AECOMGermantown/AECOMGermantown.github.io/README.md

 - 11) Unit tests were scripted in Karma/Jasmine/Sinon/Protractor
 - 12) Setup Jenkins with updates deplpyed to Nginx server hosted in AWS cloud.
 - 13) Used GitHub repo for merging changes and tracked user stories through GitHub issues
-- 14) Zabbix for continuous applicaiton monitoring
+- 14) Monitor.US for continuous application monitoring
 - 15) Vagrant as the application container
 - 16) Leaflet mapping API
 - 17) Agile Scrum, conducted daily demon's to review and incorporate improvements